rjrutkow/adsales-api/docs/use_local_hyperledger.md

 The network is all setup.

 Next we need to **copy the peer data and pass it to our demo node.js application**.
-This is done by editing the `mycreds.json` file which lives in the root of the cp-web app.
+This is done by editing the `mycreds.json` file which lives in the root of the adsales-web app.

 All we must do is edit the file with information about your network.